Capillus Review: Can a Hat Regrow Hair?

 A clinical trial published in the Lasers in Surgery and Medicine journal found that red light therapy at a wavelength of 655 nanometers (nm) “significantly improved” hair counts in men with pattern baldness compared to a control group using incandescent red light.

-Overall we will conclude that red light therapy has the potential to cause hair regrowth.
-But is the Capillus specifically proven to work?
-We'll review in the next section.
+Overall, we will conclude that red light therapy has the potential to cause hair regrowth and reverse balding, particularly in women.

 The power reading in megawatts (mW) for the Capillus lasers is 5, which is the same as that used in the medical studies above.